The beauty benefits of lactic acid

-5. Lactic acid can help to maintain a healthy skin biome
+5. It can help to maintain a healthy skin biome

-Introducing acidic products, such as lactic acid, into our skincare regime can also help to maintain the acidic pH necessary for the healthy function of our skin’s good bacteria.
-The skin biome is important as it helps the skin fight off disease-causing bad bacteria such as the acne forming P.acnes.
+Introducing acidic products into our skincare regime can also help to maintain the acidic pH necessary for the healthy function of our skin’s good bacteria.
+The skin biome is important as it helps the skin fight off disease-causing bad bacteria.
+This includes the acne forming P.acnes.
 It also helps to fortify the skin’s barrier function, protecting the skin from environmental threats such as pollution and sun damage.

 Who can use lactic acid?